Hermann Ehrhardt: Marine Brigade Ehrhardt

 On 27 January 1919 communists proclaimed the Wilhelmshaven Soviet Republic (Räterepublik).
 Ehrhardt gathered about 300 men, mostly professional soldiers from the Imperial German Navy, and with them stormed the 1,000-man barracks where the revolutionaries had entrenched themselves.
-The resistance quickly collapsed, and as a result of the success the government in Berlin called for the formation of a volunteer unit In Wilhelmshaven.
+The resistance quickly collapsed, and as a result of the success, the government in Berlin called for the formation of a volunteer unit in Wilhelmshaven.

 The formation of the Second Marine Brigade Wilhelmshaven was completed on 17 February 1919.
-From 1 March it was called Marine Brigade Ehrhardt after its leader.
-At the time of its deployment to Munich in April/May 1919, it was divided into the Officers' Assault Company, the Wilhelmshaven Company, Marine Regiments 3 and 4, a flamethrower platoon, the 1st and 2nd Mortar Companies, the 1st and 2nd Engineer Companies, and a battery of light field howitzers (10.5 cm. caliber) and a battery of field guns (7.7 cm. caliber).
+From 1 March, it was called Marine Brigade Ehrhardt after its leader.
+At the time of its deployment to Munich in April/May 1919, it was divided into the Officers' Assault Company, the Wilhelmshaven Company, Marine Regiments 3 and 4, a flamethrower platoon, the 1st and 2nd Mortar Companies, the 1st and 2nd Engineer Companies, and a battery of light field howitzers (10.5 cm caliber) and a battery of field guns (7.7 cm caliber).
 The total strength at that time was about 1,500 men.

-After recruitment and training were completed, the brigade received orders in April 1919 to intervene under the command of General Georg Maercker against the attempts to establish a soviet republic in Braunschweig.
+After recruitment and training were completed, the brigade received orders in April 1919 to intervene under the command of General Georg Ludwig Rudolf Maercker against the attempts to establish a soviet republic in Braunschweig.
 The Freikorps met with no resistance, and the revolutionary leaders fled.

 The 37-year-old Ehrhardt was not prepared to acknowledge Germany's defeat in the war, the revolution that had broken out in November 1918, or the new socialist-led government in Berlin.
-With his Freikorps unit he had created the means to express his will.
+With his Freikorps unit, he had created the means to express his will.
 Ehrhardt's brigade quelled riots across central Germany and on 30 April 1919 was in place outside of Munich as part of about 30,000 men preparing to attack the Bavarian Soviet Republic.
-The united Freikorps units proceeded brutally against the rebellion, and by 2 May the fighting was essentially over.
-In June the brigade was deployed in Berlin against a transportation strike and in August in Upper Silesia against the Poles who in the First Silesian Uprising were fighting German control of the region.
+The united Freikorps units proceeded brutally against the rebellion, and by 2 May, the fighting was essentially over.

+In June, the brigade was deployed in Berlin against a transportation strike and in August in Upper Silesia against the Poles who in the First Silesian Uprising were fighting German control of the region.
 Towards the end of 1919, the force was replenished with returnees from former Freikorps in the Baltic units,' growing to about 4,000 men.
-Ehrhardt and his unit spent the turn of the year 1919/20 at rest at the Döberitz military training area near Berlin.
-The period was used in part for political lectures meant to radicalize the Marine Brigade Ehrhardt.
+Ehrhardt and his unit spent the turn of the year 1919/1920 at rest at the Döberitz military training area near Berlin.
+The period was used in part for political lectures meant to radicalise the Marine Brigade Ehrhardt.